Cooperating and Collaborating: Creating Community in the 21st Century

 Contact: Lauren Garskie email@example.com

-Proposal deadline: July 21, 2017 to submit a proposal and receive personalized feedback.
+Proposal deadline: UPDATE!
+Deadline has been extended until September 8, 2017.
+July 21, 2017 to submit a proposal and receive personalized feedback.
 August 31, 2017 final submission deadline.
 Proposals can be submitted using the submit proposal link in the navigation.

 As doctoral students in the Rhetoric & Writing Ph.D. program at BGSU, we are part of a tradition that strives to cultivate collaboration among graduate students, faculty, and community.
 This commitment to a collaborative atmosphere reflects the evolving spirit of studies in the humanities, particularly in the field of Rhetoric and Composition.
 However, such a spirit is not limited to Rhetoric and Composition or even the humanities.
 For example, “radical collaboration” is a concept central to the way Stanford University’s d.school works.
 We see this conference as an opportunity to foster radical collaboration, inviting our graduate student colleagues from across disciplines to explore what it means to collaborate as graduate students in our scholarship, teaching, and service.